JGerich/API_JSON_user_choice_weather_program/README.md

 # API_JSON_user_choice_weather_program
- Simple Weather Data Fetcher using OpenWeatherMap API and JSON allowing user to choose location.
+Simple Weather Data Fetcher using OpenWeatherMap API and JSON allowing user to input location.

+This Python program fetches and displays the current weather for a user-specified city using the OpenWeatherMap API.
+It allows the user to choose between metric (°C) and imperial (°F) units for temperature display.
+The program handles API responses, validates user input, and prints the temperature, daily high, and low values in the selected unit system.

 ##  This code demonstrates object-oriented programming principles by encapsulating city-specific weather data and behavior within the City class. ##